codable-kapil/Recipes/README.md

 Insights:

-- SwiftUI's Declarative UI: Using @Published for state management and SwiftUI's declarative style allowed me to quickly build the UI and handle various states (loading, error, etc.) effectively.
+- SwiftUI's Declarative UI: Using `@Published` for state management and SwiftUI's declarative style allowed me to quickly build the UI and handle various states (loading, error, etc.) effectively.
-- Swift Concurrency: Async/await (async throws) was leveraged for network calls, providing an elegant and readable way to handle asynchronous operations in Swift.
+- Swift Concurrency: Async/await (async throws) was leveraged for network calls, providing a simple and readable way to handle asynchronous operations in Swift.

 Constraints:

-Limited Time: Due to time constraints, I focused on building the essential functionality and ensuring the app was user-friendly and stable.
+**Limited Time:** Due to time constraints, I focused on building the essential functionality and ensuring the app was user-friendly and stable.
 Features like advanced caching and more detailed error recovery could be added in the future.